WilliamRagstad/Compact-Hypertext-Markup-Language/README.md

 ## Development

-- Clone this `repo` to a local environment
+- Clone this `repo` to your local development environment
-- Run the following commands to set up the Development server:
+- Run the following commands to build and run the project:

 ```shell
 # Clone